robbydnps/nps_ss1100_fall24_FInal_Proj/README.md

 ## Final Project: Programming Spacecraft Systems

 ### Assignment
-- **Instructions**: Work in groups of four to complete the steps outlined in the project.
+- **Instructions**: Work in groups of four to complete the steps outlined in the project instructions.
-- **Submission**: All of your submission will go here in this repository, to include this README file to hold your writeup
+- **Submission**: All of your submission will go here in this repository, to include this README file to hold your writeup.

 ### Procedure
 #### Preparation